davidjnelson/angular-table/README.md

 Features:
 ---------

-* 100% declerative dsl - no javascript required
+* 100% declarative dsl - no javascript required
 * fixed headers
 * sortable headers
 * sorting tracks the state of ascending / descending on a per column basis